Can soil carbon help fund rangeland management?

 Locally

-We engaged with the local community of producers in Rich County, UT in a number of ways, and shared materials with them that communicates the importance of innovative grazing management to improve soil health through a number of forums.
+We engaged with the local community of producers in Rich County, UT in a number of ways, and shared materials with them that communicated the importance of innovative grazing management to improve soil health through a number of forums.
 These included:

 These reports, presentations, and discussions led the local community of producers to invite us to participate in the following: